Hessian (soldier)

-Origin and history
+History

-The use of foreign soldiers was not unusual in 18th-century Europe.
-In the two centuries leading up to the American Revolution, the continent was characterized by constant warfare, and military manpower was in very high demand.
+The use of foreign soldiers was common in 18th-century Europe.
+In the two centuries leading up to the American Revolutionary War, the continent saw frequent, though often small-scale, warfare, and military manpower was in high demand.
 Germany was not yet a unified nation, but a collection of several hundred states loosely organized under the Holy Roman Empire.
-Conflict between and among these states led to the creation of professional armies, which were consequently experienced and well trained.
+Conflict between these states led to the creation of professional armies, which were consequently experienced and well trained.
 Many German societies became militarized, with most men undergoing annual training from adolescence well into adulthood, often serving for life or until they were too old.
-German states varied considerably in size and wealth, and several came to rely on their troops as an economic resource, especially since sustaining a standing army was costly.
+Several poorer German states came to rely on their troops as an economic resource, especially since sustaining a standing army was costly.

-When military conflict broke out, as it often did in Europe, German states provided a ready supply of trained troops prepared to go into action immediately.
-Hesse-Kassel soon emerged as the most prominent source of soldiers.
-To field a large professional army with a relatively small population, it became the most militarized state in Europe: 5.2 to 6.7% of its population was under arms in the 18th century—with one in four households having someone serving in the army—a larger proportion than even heavily-militarized Prussia.
-Whereas Prussia relied partly on mercenaries from other German states, Hesse-Kassel employed only Landeskinder, native men.
-The military was the dominant force in the country.
-All Hessian males were registered for military service at the age of seven, and from the age of 16 until 30, had to annually present themselves to an official for possible recruitment.
-Only those whose occupation was considered vital to the country could be exempt.
-Those deemed "expendable", such as vagrants and the unemployed, could be conscripted at any time.
+When military conflict broke out, German states provided a ready supply of trained troops prepared to enter military action immediately.
+The Landgraviate of Hesse-Kassel soon emerged as the most prominent source of German soldiers to foreign armies.
+To field a large professional army with a relatively small population, Hesse-Kassel became the most militarized state in Europe: All Hessian males registered for military service at age seven, and from age 16 until 30 were required to present themselves annually to an official for possible recruitment.
+Only those whose occupation was considered vital to the country were exempted; those deemed expendable, such as vagrants and the unemployed, could be conscripted at any time.
+During the 18th century, approximately 5.2% to 14.2% of Hesse-Kassel's population were under arms, with one in four households having someone serving in the army—a larger proportion than even heavily militarized Prussia.
+Whereas Prussia relied partly on mercenaries from other German states, Hesse-Kassel employed only Landeskinder—literally "children of the land", or native men.

 Hessian military service was notably strict and demanding, emphasizing iron discipline through draconian punishment.
-However, morale was generally high, and soldiers were said to take pride in their service.
-Officers were usually well-educated, and in contrast to most European armies, promoted on the basis of merit.
+Deserters were summarily executed or beaten by an entire company.
+Morale was generally high, and soldiers were said to take pride in their service.
+Officers were usually well educated, and unlike most European armies, promoted on the basis of merit.
 Soldiers were paid relatively high wages, and their families were exempt from certain taxes.
-Although plunder was officially forbidden, it remained common practice (as in most military forces at the time), offering another incentive for service.
+Although plunder was officially forbidden, it remained common practice—as in most military forces at the time—offering another incentive for service.
 Overall, Hessian troops were considered superb fighters, even by their opponents.